If you’re a lover of contrasting, aromatic flavours, Thai food is the perfect cuisine for you!

 Here are 21 delicious Thai catering food ideas that are packed with flavour and reflect the authentic nature of Thai cooking.

 We have options for self-serve buffets as well as sophisticated sit-down meals.
-So no matter what kind of event you’re planning, these Thai foods will fit right in.
+So no matter what kind of event you’re planning, these Thai dishes will fit right in.

 For many people pork or chicken satay skewers is one of the first appetisers they choose when ordering Thai food.
 In fact, this tasty entree has its origins in Indonesia and the Philippines, though it is now served along side a number of Southeast Asian cuisines.